 A stateful application saves client session data (i.e., information about previous client requests, login/authentication status, or “state” data).
 For some stateful systems, this data is saved on the server where the application runs.
 In enterprise architectures, state data is saved within the caching tier, and not on the application server itself.
-A stateful app still has a back-end database, but it uses its saved state data as context when processing subsequent requests from the same client.

-In a traditional stateful web application, a user’s state is maintained because the server is doing all of the work associated with recreating a web page whenever the user clicks on a link, submits a button, etc. Having this information available on the server or in the caching tier speeds up processing as long as the server is powerful enough to handle the traffic.
+In a traditional stateful web application, a user's state is maintained because the server is doing all of the work associated with recreating a web page whenever the user clicks on a link, submits a button, etc.

-Stateful Applications In-Depth
+How Do Stateful Applications Work?

 When an application is stateful, it relies on saved client session data to process new transactions.
 A stateful app still uses a database for back-end storage, but it also uses the server where the application runs to store data from previous interactions.
 This client session data (state data) allows the app to process subsequent transactions in the context of preceding ones.